Basketball recruiting odds

 Realistic, not demoralizing.
 There's a fit for nearly every committed basketball athlete — the work is finding the right level and the right coaches.

-Basketball is the hardest mainstream sport to reach D1 in.
-Roster sizes are tiny (13–15), and the funnel from AAU to D1 is brutally narrow.
+Basketball has one of the narrowest D1 funnels in mainstream HS team sports.
+Roster sizes are tiny (13–15), and the pipeline from AAU to D1 is unforgiving.

 What basketball coaches actually evaluate